Q: What is Global Classroom?

 Q: How do I sign up?

-A: Participation is by advanced online reservation only, on a first-come first-serve basis.
+A: Participation is by advanced online reservation only.
 Check out the listing of Upcoming Global Classroom Programs to see what is planned.
 A link to the reservation request form is on each film page.
 Remember that reservations are required.
 Making the request, however, does not guarantee your class a spot.

 Q: I submitted my reservation, when will I hear back?